mwittig/pimatic-filter/README.md

 values.
 It is recommended to configure the attributes using the device editor provided with the pimatic web frontend as shown in the screenshot below.

+### Time-based Update

+By default, the filter expression for the output attribute is only updated if one of the variables used as part of the filter expression have been updated.
+By setting the device configuration property `timeBasedUpdates` to `true` a time-based update scheme will be used.
+This will evaluate the expression in regular time intervals.
+The time interval is defined by the property `updateInterval` which is set to a number and the property `updateScale? which is one of "milliseconds", "seconds", "minutes", "hours", or "days".

 ![Screenshot](https://github.com/mwittig/pimatic-filter/raw/master/assets/screenshots/screenshot-device-editor.png)

 Statistical attributes can be reset by executing the `reset` rule action on the device.